-Philipp Billeau and his family arrived from Lübeck at the port of Oranienbaum on 12 September 1766 aboard an English frigate under the command of Skipper Adam Beerfeier.
+Philipp Billeau, his wife Anna, and children (Maria, age 3; Johann, age ¾) arrived from Lübeck at the port of Oranienbaum on 12 September 1766 aboard an English frigate under the command of Skipper Adam Beerfeier.

 The Oranienbaum passenger list records that Philipp Billeau was a stonemason while the 1767 census records that he was a tailor (Schneider).